akihikodaki/dts/test_plans/l2tp_esp_coverage_test_plan.rst

 ----Priority Flow Control - No

-this test plan is designed to check above offloads in L2TPv3 and ESP. and CVL can't support tx checksum in vector path now, so only test the rx checksum offload.
+this test plan is designed to check above offloads in L2TPv3 and ESP. and Intel® Ethernet 700 Series can't support tx checksum in vector path now, so only test the rx checksum offload.

 Prerequisites